 Because the project consisted of redesigning something that was already implemented, this project approach was different from everything else I faced previously.
 This time, I had data to design and implement the Front-End of the CMS platform.
 This redesign took around 6 months to complete.

 The feedback around the platform redesign has been great.
 Furthermore, my partner receives significantly fewer calls regarding data entry.
 It was a win-win thing.

 CINCO Engineering is a startup company that is developing a web-based Quality Risk Management Software for the Life Sciences Industry.
-I have been participating continuously in the development of this product for almost a year (work anniversary is in November 🥳).
+I have been participating continuously in the development of this product for almost a year (the work anniversary is in November 🥳).

 The opportunity to work on this project presented itself very unexpectedly, but I was ready for the challenge.
 The project appealed to me overall because I used to work in that industry and I know first hand how tedious is to document the risk associated with a product, system or facility.
 This is my opportunity to help my manufacturing engineer colleagues to facilitate their work.

 I have had the opportunity to work on different frameworks other than ReactJs and ExpressJs throughout my work experience with CINCO.
 I will not detail the language because of privacy stuff but this opportunity has been an excellent test.
 I have had to wear and balance my Manufacturing Engineer hat with my Web Developer hat.

 Do not get me wrong.
 During my bachelor’s degree in Industrial Engineering, I had to do some programs and write algorithms.
 Also, I had to evaluate code as a Quality Manager.
 But I was programming industrial machines, machines that mass produce or do statistical equations.
 Those programs were not focused on the web, at all.
 So, for me, to use the web to improve processes is interesting and motivates me a lot.

 🎶 Got to Keep On.
 Got to Keep On. 🎶